ICAEW articles and features

 Essential information on preparing charity annual returns, accounts and trustees' annual reports collected in one place.
 The listed resources include introductory guides, example accounts, document templates and technical guidance for auditors, independent examiners, trustees and those managing charity finances.

-Example trustees annual reports
+Example trustee annual reports and accounts

 Register of charities